 IMPAIRMENT

 Goodwill is tested for impairment annually as at March 31st.
-No impairment charges were identified as at March 31, 2024.
+No impairment charges were identified as at March 31, 2026.

-Goodwill of ' 10,038 lacs relates to the acquisition of erstwhile business of Henkel India Limited consisting of multiple brands.
-For the purpose of impairment testing, the Company considers each brand as a separate CGU and compares the recoverable amount of each CGU with the carrying value of the respective CGU.
-Further, an amount of ' 250 lacs relates to the acquisition of Fabric Care segment and has been entirely allocated to this reportable segment.
-Goodwill of '236 lacs relates to the merger of laundry services segment and has been entirely allocated to this segment.
+Goodwill of ' 10,038 lakhs relates to the acquisition of erstwhile business of Henkel India Limited.
+For the purpose of impairment testing, the Company considers this as a CGU and compares the recoverable amount of CGU with the carrying value.

-For DCF, following key assumptions were considered while performing impairment testing:
+For DCF, following key assumptions were considered while performing impairment testing :

-Terminal value growth rate: 5% (2023: 5%)
+Terminal value growth rate : 5% (2025 : 5%)

-Growth rate: 1% - 20% (2023: 1% - 15%)
+Growth rate : 1% - 20% (2025 : 1% - 20%)

-Weighted Average Cost of Capital % (WACC) (Discount rate after tax): 13% (2023: 13%)
+Weighted Average Cost of Capital % (WACC) (Discount rate before tax) : 13% (2025 : 13%)

 The projections cover a period of five years, as we believe this to be the most appropriate timescale over which to review and consider annual performances, before applying a fixed terminal value growth rate to the final year cash flows.
-The growth rates used to estimate future performance (revenue, cost of services, expenses etc) are based on the estimates after considering past performance and after considering financial budgets/forecasts.
+The growth rates used to estimate future performance (revenue, cost of services, expenses etc) are based on the estimates after considering past performance and after considering financial budgets/ forecasts.

-The Company has performed sensitivity analysis around the base assumptions and have concluded that no reasonable possible change in key assumptions would result in the recoverable amount of CGU to be less than the carrying value.
+The Company has performed sensitivity analysis around the base assumptions and have concluded that no reasonably possible change in key assumptions would result in the recoverable amount of CGU to be less than the carrying value.

 The above balance of trade receivable includes balance receivable from related party.
-(Note 32)
+(Note 31)

 Trade receivable are non interest bearing and are generally on advance term or for a credit term of 15-60 days.

-No trade or other receivable are due from directors or other officers of the company either severally or jointly with any other person, nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member.
+No trade or other receivable are due from directors or other officers of the Company either severally or jointly with any other person, nor any trade or other receivable are due from firms or private companies respectively in which any director is a partner, a director or a member.

-For terms and conditions relating to related party receivables,(Note 32)
+For terms and conditions relating to related party receivables,(Note 31)

-The Company's exposure to credit and currency risk, and loss allowance related to trade receivables are disclosed in Note 40.
+The Company's exposure to credit and currency risk, and loss allowance related to trade receivables are disclosed in Note 39

 Terms/ rights attached to equity shares

-The Company has only one class of equity shares having par value of Re.1 per share.
+The Company has only one class of equity shares having par value of ' 1 per share.
 Each holder of equity shares is entitled to one vote per share.
 The Company declares and pays dividends in Indian rupees.
 The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-LVOllJklMl GRATUITY_
+28(1) GRATUITY

 The following tables summarises the components of net benefit expense recognised in the statement of profit and loss and the funded status and amounts recognised in the balance sheet for the respective plans.

-Fund is Managed by LIC as per Insurance Regulatory and Development Authority guidelines.
+These defined benefit plan exposed to actuarial risk, such as longevity risk, currency risk, interest rate risk and market risk.
+Fund is Managed by LIC and HDFC as per Insurance Regulatory and Development Authority guidelines.
 The plan assets of the defined benefit plan have been primarily invested in insurer managed funds and the asset allocation for plan assets is determined based on the investment criteria prescribed under the relevant regulations applicable to pension funds and the insurer managers.
 The insurers' investment are well diversified and also provide for guaranteed interest rates arrangements.

 (H) Sensitivity Analysis: